Burkitt Lymphoma in Children

 - Ongoing follow-up care during and after treatment is needed.

-- Talk with the doctor about any concerns you may have or problems you may notice.
+- Talk with the healthcare provider about any concerns you may have or problems you may notice.
 Your child's treatment team wants to know as much as they can about how your child is doing.

-What are the possible complications of Burkitt lymphoma in a child?
+What are possible complications of Burkitt lymphoma in a child?

 - Increased risk for infection